sushiswap/sushi-docs/docs/Products/Miso/Ingredients.md

 - Dutch Auction - Declining priced auction designed to get the best price
 - Batch Auction - All commitments get split pro rata at the end of the auction

-**Liquidity** - Migration of a portion of raised funds to Sushiswap
+**Liquidity** - Migration of a portion of raised funds to SushiSwap

-- Post Auction Launcher - After an auction is successful, a portion of the auction proceeds can be converted to Sushiswap LP tokens and locked up for a period of time
+- Post Auction Launcher - After an auction is successful, a portion of the auction proceeds can be converted to SushiSwap LP tokens and locked up for a period of time

 ## Work In Progress